Platinum Fashion Mall

-The Platinum Fashion Mall is a five billion baht (100 million euro) shopping mall in Pratunam, Bangkok, Thailand, which specializes in fashion clothes and accessories retail and wholesale.
+The Platinum Fashion Mall is a five billion baht (148 thousand USD) shopping mall in Pratunam, Bangkok, Thailand, which specializes in fashion clothes and accessories retail and wholesale.
 It is a six-storey complex with an 11-storey condominium building above the complex.

 The mall is located on Phetchaburi Road, next to Pantip Plaza and opposite Pratunam Complex, a 14-storey mall.
 It is also near CentralWorld.
 Platinum 2, on the grounds next to Platinum 1, was completed in March 2011.

 Platinum Fashion Mall consists of 7 floors of shopping floors (named from basement floor- Ginza, Soho, Oxford, Nathan, Camden, Orchard and Food Center).

 Floor Directory

 The mall are separated into 3 zones (Zone 1,2&3), and each row of shoplots are clearly marked (to easily navigate around the building).
 Information Counters are located at each entrances of the mall.
 ATMs and mobile top-up machines are available everywhere in the mall.